 As previously mentioned, Cedrus is widely planted ornamental in public parks and spaces, as well as being found within many landscaped gardens at stately homes.
 Capability Brown, the famous English landscape architect, was noted for his use of C. libani in his designs, though many of these do not survive today (Doughty, 2016).
 In some stately homes these trees will be replaced by one of the same species.
 For example, an English Heritage project helped to replace the well-known avenue of trees at Chiswick House and Gardens (Anon, 2015).
+Cases of S. tsugae have already been detected in stately homes in England, both on younger and mature trees, and in some instances trees have had to be removed.
 Cedrus is also planted in private gardens.
 Tsuga is planted as an ornamental to a lesser extent.